FMS205/Arthromotor/README.md

 ## Project structure
 The repository is organized as follows:

-* MATLAB/: Contains the MATLAB scripts for managing the experimental protocol, presenting stimuli, and synchronizing EEG recordings.
+* `MATLAB/`: Contains the MATLAB scripts for managing the experimental protocol, presenting stimuli, and synchronizing EEG recordings.

-* ESP32/: Contains the code for the ESP-32 microcontroller that controls the mechanical arthromotor.
+* `ESP32/`: Contains the code for the ESP-32 microcontroller that controls the mechanical arthromotor.

-* 3DModels/: Contains STL files and documentation for the 3D printed parts of the arthromotor.
+* `3DModels/`: Contains STL files and documentation for the 3D printed parts of the arthromotor.

-* Docs/: Contains detailed documentation on the experimental setup, software installation, and usage instructions.
+* `Docs/`: Contains detailed documentation on the experimental setup, software installation, and usage instructions.

-* LICENSE: The project's open-source license.
+* `LICENSE`: The project's open-source license.

-* README.md: This readme file.
+* `README.md`: This readme file.

 ## Prerequisites